AFRL-RY/data-clif-2007/README.md

 ### Tools

-<p>We do not track development of tools interacting with Amazon S3, nor endorse any
+We do not track development of tools interacting with Amazon S3, nor endorse any particular tool.
-particular tool.
 However, in development of this facility we found the Python package <a href="http://s3tools.org/s3cmd">s3cmd</a> to be useful on Mac OS X and Linux.
 For Windows the AWS team provided the following suggestions
 <a href="http://s3browser.com/requester-pays-buckets.php">s3browser.com</a> and
-<a href="http://www.crossftp.com/amazon-s3-client.htm">cross ftp</a>. </p>
+<a href="http://www.crossftp.com/amazon-s3-client.htm">cross ftp</a>.

 ### s3cmd Example